Instructors

 natalie

-Dan Parks is a graduate student at the University of Southern California, where he is pursuing a Doctor of Musical Arts degree (DMA) in pipe organ performance, with minor fields in orchestral and choral conducting.
+Dan Parks received his Doctor of Musical Arts degree (DMA) in pipe organ performance from University of Southern California in 2023.
 In 2021, he researched and presented a lecture recital on German organ music from the Classical era.
-Dan received a master’s degree in pipe organ performance from the Cleveland Institute of Music.
+Dan received a master’s degree in pipe organ performance from the Cleveland Institute of Music in 2015.
 While attending the Cleveland Institute of Music, Dan received special honors for outstanding achievement by an organ major.
 He holds a bachelor’s degree in Physics from Case Western Reserve University.
 Dan has played organ for services at several local churches, including Pasadena Presbyterian Church and Arcadia Community Church.

 Fang Gao is an active violinist on both Baroque and Modern Violins.
 She has performed as a soloist with her husband, organist Dr. Weicheng Zhao in the United States and Canada, and has been featured as an ensemble member in the Corona del Mar Baroque Music Festival, Berkeley and San Francisco Early Music Festivals.